← Back to all apps

 user_querystring

-A short and concise natural language query that strictly and only contains the requirements explicitly mentioned by the user.
+A short and concise natural language query in English that strictly and only contains the requirements explicitly mentioned by the user.
 Hard requirements: Absolutely cannot use any personally identifiable information (like personal names, dates of birth, identification numbers, bank account numbers, etc.).
 Absolutely must not include specific location details (street names, street numbers, or specific house/apartment names); use only general location identifiers (city, neighborhood, area, or a major landmark).
-You are not allowed to include default parameters in the query, only use fact the user explicitly mentioned.
+You are not allowed to include default parameters in the query, only use facts the user explicitly mentioned.
 Be written from the user perspective, matching the user’s style.
 Include all explicitly stated requirements (e.g., facilities, travel date/period, location) and explicitly stated secondary needs (e.g. romantic / luxurious / maybe a spa).
 Resolve multi-turn conversation context into a single, complete request.
 Be descriptive, concise, and specific, but do not add extra constraints or qualifiers the user didn’t explicitly ask for.